Gabriel-Ribeiro0320/Car-Price-Analysis/README.md

 <h2>📌About the project</h2>

-<p>This project aims to explore and analyze a dataset of used car prices, identifying patterns and relationships between variables such as brand, age, mileage, and number of owners.
+<p>This project aims to explore and analyze a dataset of used car prices, identifying patterns and connection between variables such as brand, age, mileage, and number of owners.
 In addition, a linear regression model was applied to predict the price of vehicles based on age.</p>

 <h2>Technologys</h2>